Technology

 3. Advantages of Flask over Django

 Flask is a microframework written in Python programming language with its usefulness earning it a substantial following.
 Alternatively, Django comes with many features preinstalled and is therefore somewhat restrictive, while the choice of frameworks, tools and libraries in Flask is left to the developer.
-This do it yourself logic allows applications to be crafted precisely according to the user’s wishes.
+This do-it-yourself logic allows applications to be crafted precisely according to users’ wishes.

 One of Flask’s standout features is its ability to integrate and swap out components effortlessly.
 For instance, developers can choose their preferred templating engine or database ORM without being tied to Django’s defaults, like the Django ORM and templating system.
 This makes Flask a perfect fit for developers who want granular control over their application architecture.